benbatuu/PythonProjects/README.md

 # PythonBMICalculator

-BMI Calculator using Python (Feet and Inch Convert)
+BMI Calculator using Python (Feet and Inch Convert)<br>

-## Using Pycharm for editor and this small project for my college project.
+Using Pycharm for editor and this small project for my college project.<br>

-### If you want to download the file or copy paste any editor.
+If you want to download the file or copy paste any editor.

 # CODE